Aleks2580/Cocktails-dreams/README.md

 # Cocktails & Dreams

-Cocktails & Dreams is a cocktail recipe finder app built using key technologies such as React SSR, JS (ES6), HTML5, CSS, Bootstrap 5, AJAX, API, Sequelize, PostgreSQL, Express-sessions, ExpressJS, and responsive design.
+Cocktails & Dreams is a sophisticated and user-friendly cocktail recipe finder app, designed with the latest web development technologies.
+It utilizes React SSR, JS (ES6), HTML5, CSS, Bootstrap 5, AJAX, API, Sequelize, PostgreSQL, Express-sessions, ExpressJS, and responsive design to deliver a seamless and engaging user experience.

 ## Features
 - User registration and login system